 Is there a positive role for every human being in God’s plan?
 Does the doctrine of hell make sense in light of God’s sovereignty over all events?
 And, of course, the question it all hinges upon — do we really have free will?

 I do believe that the three options presented in this article are a logical way of looking at the problem of whether or not Christianity is true and should be embraced wholeheartedly.
-I hope that readers have found this post thought-provoking, and if anyone reading would like to explore the issues raised in this article in greater detail, I would (for one final time) urge you to consider investing in a copy of God’s Grand Game, which is available now from these retailers.
+I hope that readers have found this post thought-provoking, and if anyone reading would like to explore the issues raised in this article in greater detail, I would (for one final time) urge you to consider investing in a copy of God’s Grand Game.

 Read my comments policy.